Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 You’ll need to give evidence of the roles, responsibilities and competences and how these are maintained.

-HMRC will look at what you’ve put in place to protect your business and its supply chain against potential risks if you apply for AEOS status.
+HMRC will look at what you have put in place to protect your business and its supply chain against potential risks if you apply for AEOS status.
 You’ll need to:

 - have a safety and security risk assessment in place